microsoft/playwright-dotnet/README.md

 ## Intercept network requests

-This code snippet sets up request routing for a WebKit page to log all network requests.
+This code snippet sets up request routing for a Firefox page to log all network requests.

 ```cs
 using var playwright = await Playwright.CreateAsync();